OUR PEOPLE

 Dr Fiona Longmuir

-Dr Fiona Longmuir is a Senior Lecturer in Educational Leadership in the school of Education, Culture and Society at Monash University.
+Dr Fiona Longmuir is a Assoc Prof in Educational Leadership in the school of Education, Culture and Society at Monash University.
 She previously worked as a Senior Consultant Researcher at Educational Transformations and as a teacher and school leader with the Victorian Department of Education.
 She is currently a co-leader of the Education Workforce for the Future Research Impact Lab.

 Amanda McGraw